"And Sarah lived one hundred years, twenty years and seven years; these are the years of Sarah's life” (Breisheet 23:1).

 A famous rabbinic comment elucidating the triple expression of years teaches that Sarah maintained her stunning beauty, intuitive wisdom and sinless innocence throughout her life.
 Furthermore, the seemingly superfluous ending of the verse “these are the years of Sarah’s life” teaches, in the words of Rashi, that her years "were all equally good".

 Rav Soloveitchik beautifully explains that this is the difference between two of our most fundamental mitzvoth, prayer and Talmud Torah.
 One can truly pray only with the heart of a child.
 Prayer requires that we surrender ourselves to G-d, with complete trust in the only true Provider.
-One must be willing (and able) to bare our souls, to cry out to G-d.
+One must recognize their total dependence on G-d, that “man is little greater than an animal for all is vanity”.
+We must be willing (and able) to bare one's souls as we cry out to G-d.
 Faced with needs, we beseech G-d to provide for us.
 The sophisticated adult, with defense mechanisms in full force, cannot do so.
 This may help to explain why our generation finds prayer so difficult.
-Our amazing accomplishments delude us into believing that we are completely in control of the world, stifling our understanding that nothing happens without G-d.
+Our amazing accomplishments delude us into believing that we are in control of the world, stifling our understanding that nothing happens without G-d.

-On the other hand, only an adult can really learn Torah.
+On the other hand, we must approach Torah study as adults.
 Those qualities that make prayer so effective would render our learning superficial.
-True Torah study requires intellectual sophistication, in-depth analysis, creative thinking, and the ability to dig deeply for truth, even if it means disagreeing with our great predecessors.
-Real Torah study does not focus on Midrashic stories about Avraham smashing idols, number games or merely entertaining divrei Torah.
+Effective Torah study requires intellectual sophistication, in-depth analysis, creative thinking, and the ability to dig deeply for truth, even if it means disagreeing with our great predecessors.
+We must display fierce independence in our search for truth.
+While prayer must engage our hearts, it is our minds that are to be engaged as we learn.

 Rav Soloveitchik was fond of saying that his grandfather, Rav Chaim Soloveitchik, saved Torah in 19th-century Europe by demonstrating that Talmudic learning could compete with—and surpass—the intellectual rigour offered by the best of the scientific world.
 The Lithuanian yeshiva world emphasized the depth and complexity of Torah, and many Jews who no longer observed Jewish law continued the most enjoyable of intellectual pursuits, the study of Torah.